3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Introduction

 \section{Introduction}

-Studying galaxy properties during the epoch leading up to cosmic noon ($z\sim1-3$), which marks the peak of cosmic star formation \citep{Madau2014}, provides crucial insights into the physical processes that drive their growth and evolution \citep[e.g.,][]{Behroozi2013, vanDokkum2015}.
+Studying galaxy properties during cosmic noon ($z\sim1-3$), the peak of both cosmic star formation \citep{Madau2014} and dust-obscured activity \citep{Casey2018, Casey2021}, provides crucial insights into the physical processes that drive their growth and evolution \citep[e.g.,][]{Behroozi2013, vanDokkum2015}.
 Because direct measurements of galaxy properties are not possible, astronomers rely on indirect methods, inferring stellar populations, dust, and gas from observed light.
 Much of this radiation is heavily attenuated by dust \citep{Madau2014, Casey2018}, especially among the most massive galaxies \citep{Whitaker2017}, with the complex interplay among different galaxy properties further complicating interpretation \citep[e.g.,][]{Leja2019a}.
 To disentangle these effects, models are fit to photometric data to reconstruct a galaxy's spectral energy distribution (SED) \citep{JohnsonLejaConroy2021, Carnall2018, Iyer2019}.
 Constraining these models requires broad photometric coverage, ideally spanning the rest-ultraviolet to far-infrared (UV–FIR), where both stellar and dust emission are captured \citep{Conroy2013}.

-Some of the deepest FIR windows into the universe (70–350$\mu$m) lie within the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS)/3D-HST extragalactic fields \citep{Grogin2011, Koekemoer2011, Skelton2014, Momcheva2016}, regions that were already heavily targeted by Spitzer Space Telescope and Herschel Space Observatory to probe the dust-emission regime where most stellar light is reprocessed.
-While public FIR-selected catalogs exist for almost all Herschel surveys in these fields \citep[e.g.,][]{Roseboom2010, Elbaz2011, Oliver2012, Magnelli2013, Jin2018, Liu2018}, simple cross-matching with ultraviolet to near-infrared (NIR) catalogs will not yield robust photometry due to severe blending issues caused by the low-resolution nature of the data.
+Some of the deepest FIR windows into the universe (70–350$\mu$m) lie within the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS)/3D-HST extragalactic fields \citep{Grogin2011, Koekemoer2011, Skelton2014, Momcheva2016}, regions extensively covered by Spitzer Space Telescope and Herschel Space Observatory.
+While public FIR-selected catalogs exist for almost all Herschel surveys in these fields \citep[e.g.,][]{Elbaz2011, Oliver2012, Magnelli2013, Jin2018, Liu2018, Shirley2021}, simple cross-matching with ultraviolet to near-infrared (NIR) catalogs will not yield robust photometry due to severe blending issues caused by the low-resolution nature of the data.
 Instead, ``forced photometry'', which uses source positions and light profiles from a higher resolution prior, identifies roughly 50\% more FIR-bright galaxies and enables an analysis reaching fainter fluxes than is otherwise possible \citep[e.g.,][]{Lang2016}.